oarepo/data-renderer/README.md

 and returning the translated label or null if the label should not appear.
 The default implementation adds ':' after the label for ``inline`` schema.

-Using the same logic, boolean values can be translated with ``:booleanTranslator``
+Using the same logic, boolean values can be translated with ``:booleanTranslator``.

 ### Dynamic layout

-If there is no layout for the object, it is created dynamically from the data passed to data-renderer.
+If no layout was specified for the object, it is created dynamically from the data passed to data-renderer.

 ### Links